boochow/abSynth-FM/README.md

 All characters from '#' to the end of line are ignored.
 You can use '#' to include comments in the data.

+Data starts with a header section followd by a series of sequence section.

 ## Header section

 |field           |type      |value  |